dotnet/blazor/src/mono/HowToUpgradeMono.md

  * Your Emscripten toolchain isn't set up correctly
  * You need a newer version of Emscripten, because Mono now depends on it
- * You need to change the `emcc` arguments in `mono.targets`, because something about the incoming binaries now requires it (see whether the Mono drop has changed the recommended args in `incoming\README.md` since the last version)
+ * You need to change the `emcc` arguments in `mono.csproj`, because something about the incoming binaries now requires it (see whether the Mono drop has changed the recommended args in `incoming\README.md` since the last version)
  * Mono has added some new required files that don't fit into the pattern you used when updating the `incoming` directory.
 Figure out what you need to change/add/remove, and update these instructions.

 Review the resulting Git diff.
 Check that the `.wasm` and `.js` files inside `src\mono\unoptimized` aren't radically bigger than before.